 Step 5: Leaving the bacon grease behind, sprinkle cooked and crumbled bacon over the top of the beans.
 Using a large spoon, gently stir the mixture together.

 Bake for 40 minutes at 350 degrees and serve.
-Voila, you’ve got a delicious green beans and bacon recipe, a casserole style side dish bursting with flavor.
+Voila, you’ve got a delicious green beans and bacon recipe, a casserole style side made easy using canned green beans and bursting with flavor.